The Importance of Improved Forest Management Projects (IFM) in the VCM

 Improved Forest Management (IFM) refers to a suite of practices aimed at enhancing the carbon sequestration and storage capacity of existing forests through sustainable management techniques.
 Unlike afforestation, which involves planting new forests, IFM focuses on optimizing the management of already existing forested areas.
 The goal is to increase the amount of carbon these forests can store, reduce greenhouse gas emissions, and maintain or enhance other ecosystem services.

-IFM practices can include extending the rotation age of trees, reducing the impact of logging operations, promoting selective harvesting, avoiding deforestation and forest degradation, and preserving high-carbon stock forests.
+Improved Forest Management practices can include extending the rotation age of trees, reducing the impact of logging operations, promoting selective harvesting, avoiding deforestation and forest degradation, and preserving high-carbon stock forests.
 By implementing these strategies, IFM projects aim to maximize the carbon capture potential of forests while also preserving biodiversity, improving water and soil quality, and providing socio-economic benefits to local communities.

-The IFM in the Voluntary Carbon Market
+The Improved Forest Management projects (IFM) in the Voluntary Carbon Market

 In the context of the Voluntary Carbon Market (VCM), IFM projects are an effective means for companies and individuals to support and account for their residual emissions.
 The VCM allows entities to purchase carbon credits generated from projects that sequester or avoid greenhouse gas emissions.
 These credits can be incorporated as part of the company’s sustainability strategy and net-zero commitments.